simoningemann/stackoverflow-clone/README.md

 ### B. Data Access

 - B.1.
-Explain the revealing module pattern
+Explain the revealing module pattern (use return to reveal functions of the module )
 - B.2.
-Make the different services that make the http request using callbacks.
+Make the different services that make the http request using async,  callbacks and await structure.

 ### C. Business Logic
+Explain MVVM model(data to and from web service) view(data as shown to user (html css)) viewmodel (data revealed to the presentation layer)
+- C.1.
+A view model must be associated to each view (make a view-model for each feature) (separtation of concern)
+- C.2.
+Use knockout components
+- C.3.
+Use requirejs module loading
+- C.4.
+Use Databinding.
+- C.5.
+Navigation must also use databinding.

 ### D. Presentation
 Must use bootstrap for some reason..
 Use mobile-first principle, meaning, first design layout for mobile, then (theoretically) tablet and then PC.